joshjzhou/Sentiment-Solutions/README.md

 By no means is this project complete or fully functional, and it should not be used in anyways to diagnose mental health disorders or spread hate.

 <img width="960" alt="Capture" src="https://user-images.githubusercontent.com/32548076/74111832-754d4600-4b65-11ea-84ae-31cb63376075.PNG">
-*Changed user information for security purposes
+What the project looks like after you login *Changed user information for security purposes

 ## Getting Started